wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ## Installation

 This chapter describes how to get PowerAuth SDK for watchOS up and running in your app.
 In current version, you can choose between CocoaPods and manual library integration.
 Both types of installation will lead to your watchOS application linked with a static library, provided by the `PowerAuth2ForWatch.framework`.
-Unlike the PowerAuth for iOS, the watch SDK supports bitcode.

 To distinguish between SDKs, the following short terms will be used in this document: